NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 	for i from 0 to 5:
 	{

-         	/* read the ith record entry from bock 5, the block corresponding to Attribute Catalog in the disk, and create an Attribute Cache entry on it using RecBuffer::getRecord() and AttrCacheTable::recordToAttrCacheEntry().
+         	/* read the ith record entry from block 5, the block corresponding to Attribute Catalog in the disk, and create an Attribute Cache entry on it using RecBuffer::getRecord() and AttrCacheTable::recordToAttrCacheEntry().
 		   update the recId field of this Attribute Cache entry to {5,i}. add the Attribute Cache entry to the linked list of listHead .*/